Nottawasaga Pines Secondary School

 Nottawasaga Pines Secondary School, also known as NPSS, is a public secondary school in Angus, Ontario.
-The principal is Kelly Lalonde.
+The principal is Colleen Ireland.
 It opened in September 2011, and currently has curriculum for Grades 9–12.
 The school is part of the Simcoe County District School Board.
-The school serves secondary school students from Essa Township, Base Borden, Community of Angus, Tosorontio and a portion of Clearview Township.
+The school serves secondary school students from a number of areas such as, Essa Township, Base Borden, Community of Angus, Tosorontio,a portion of Clearview Township and the south west corner of the City of Barrie, Ontario.

 Academics and classes

 Nottawasaga Pines Secondary School offers a full range of courses for success in all three pathways: University, College, and Workplace.